 If you are interested in going on the birth control pill, make sure to consult with your health care provider, and let her or him know about your needs and concerns regarding the pill or other birth control methods.
 Another consideration to discuss with your health care provider is dosage of hormones in the pill you take; generally the higher the dosage of hormones, the more likely it is you will notice an increase in breast size.
 To avoid this and other possible side effects including weight changes, spotting, headaches, mood changes, and nausea, health care providers try to prescribe the lowest dosage pill that will be reliable in preventing pregnancy.
 Some examples of these low-dose pills include progestin-only pills and combined oral contraceptive pills that only contain 20 mcg of estrogen.

 If the possibility of larger breasts influences your decision to use birth control pills as your method of contraception, know that there are many other hormonal and non-hormonal options for pregnancy prevention.
-To learn more, try reading through the Go Ask Alice! archived questions and answers in the Contraception sub-category of Sexual and Reproductive Health.
+To learn more, try reading through the Go Ask Alice!
+Contraception category of Sexual and Reproductive Health archives.